 So here it is.
 The “Dialogue on Race” redux.
 I’ll go first.

-In the ten years since this was posted, various politicians and media pundits have offered, in moments of particularly public racial tension, to get on with the “dialogue on race” that Bill Clinton and Barack Obama never managed to start.
+In the ten years since this was posted (and the nearly 20 years since the essays were originally written), various politicians and media pundits have offered, in moments of particularly public racial tension, to get on with the “dialogue on race” that Bill Clinton and Barack Obama never managed to start.
 Every time I see such an offer, I make an effort to point them to these essays as my opening bid in the discussion they asked for.
 I think by now I’ve probably sent them to 10 or 20 people, all of whom claimed, publicly and vehemently, to want to have a frank and open conversation on the topic.

 No one has ever responded.
 Not one.
 Not even with contempt.